News

 • Open: 10th-11th December

-Following on the success of the 2009 event Shine with feature 40 of top makers.
+Following on the success of the 2009 event Shine will feature 40 top crafts people.
 Set in the beautiful grounds of Trelowarren, in a fully heated marquee next to the Gallery, the fair will include demonstrations as well as a unique chance to meet the makers.

 Please see the CCA website for full details.